 “My automated tools will stop cyberattacks against my company.”

-Machine learning and automated tools such as AV, firewalls, and Endpoint Detection and Response (EDR) are good at making binary decisions.
-Is this user, activity, etc. good or bad?
+Machine learning and automated tools such as AV, firewalls, and endpoint detection and response (EDR) are good at making binary decisions.
+Is this user or activity good or bad?
 When passed through that filter they are able to stop rudimentary attacks.
-Threat actors can easily trick these tools, though, especially when using trusted tools, approved workflows, or live-off-the-land techniques.
+Threat actors can easily trick these tools, though, especially when using trusted tools, approved workflows, or live-off-the-land (LotL) techniques.

 On the contrary, MDR security utilizes people, technology, and processes.
 When security analysts are guarding your business around-the-clock, they can make intelligent decisions on your behalf based on threat context and behaviors that automated tools cannot identify.
 These solutions aren’t bad, they just shouldn’t be solely relied upon.
 After all, if AV and firewalls had the ability to control the issue, hacking wouldn’t be a multi-billion-dollar industry.

-When it comes to building out your security stack, around-the-clock protection for hybrid workflows with fully managed response capabilities is vital.
-An innovative technology company first and foremost, our team of experts is here to add context to the myths you hear, combat cyber threats on your behalf, provide additional defense to your other security vendors, and protect clients of all sizes.
-Partner with Blackpoint Cyber for a proactive stack that will keep you ahead of cyber threats and competition alike.
+When it comes to building out your security stack, 24/7 protection for hybrid workflows with fully managed response capabilities is vital.
+An innovative technology company first and foremost, our team of experts is here to add context to the myths you hear, combat cyberthreats on your behalf, provide additional defense to your other security vendors, and protect clients of all sizes.
+Partner with Blackpoint Cyber for a proactive stack that will keep you ahead of cyberthreats and competition alike.

 About Blackpoint Cyber